Air travel in Sumatra

 (Minangkabau International Airport, Padang, West Sumatra)

-The more mind-blowing fact is that there are over 59 million people living on the island of Sumatra.
-If it was a country it would be the 25th most populated, between South Africa and Italy.
+The more mind-blowing fact is that over 59 million people are living on the island of Sumatra.
+If it were a country, it would be the 25th most populated, between South Africa and Italy.

 Despite this massive population, there are very few flights between cities in Sumatra.
 I discovered this after researching a trip to the island.
 I'm planning to visit all of the railway systems of Sumatra, but there are only small sections on different parts of the island.
 There is no Trans-Sumatra Railway yet, so I would have to get the bus or fly between the main cities.